severalnines/ccbot/README.md

 ### Hubot parameters
 Then modify the following parameters in the Hubot environment script (/var/lib/hubot/hubot.env) or supervisord config if necessary:
-- export HUBOT_CMONRPC_TOKENS=’TOKEN0,TOKEN1,TOKEN2,TOKEN3’
 - export HUBOT_CMONRPC_HOST=’localhost’
 - export HUBOT_CMONRPC_PORT=9500
 - export HUBOT_CMONRPC_MSGROOM=’General’

-The HUBOT_CMONRPC_TOKENS variable should contain the RPC tokens set in /etc/cmon.cnf and /etc/cmon.d/cmon_cluster.cnf configuration files.
-These tokens are used to secure the CMON RPC api and hence have to be filled in when used.
-If you have no tokens in your configuration you can leave this variable empty.

 The HUBOT_CMONRPC_MSGROOM variable contains the team’s room the chatbot has to send its messages to.
 For the chat services we tested this with it should be something like this:
 - Slack: use the textual ‘General’ chatroom or a custom textual one.